g-a-borrero/cosmos/Abilities/Theurgy/Unholy/index.md

 >
 > *Active.
 Self.*
 >
-> Through Unholy influence, receive luxurious garbs of your choosing from the aether.
+> Through Unholy influence, receive luxurious garbs of the user's choosing from the aether.
 Vanish on removal.

 #### Desire
 > **Requirements:** Belief.